Pointing calibration of GroundBIRD telescope using Moon observation data: Reconstruction of the Moon's position

 Figure~\ref{tod_mcmap} (a) presents the TOD for a single observation.
 The overall shape of the bottom figure traces the elevation pattern of the Moon, and the spikes in the top figure trace the azimuth pattern of the Moon.
-The time information between the detector data and telescope encoder data was synchronised.
+The time information between the detector data and telescope encoder data was synchronised by distributing a common clock signal.
 Thus, a map of the elevation and azimuth coordinates for each detector was constructed.
 For each TOD point, we can calculate the true position of the Moon using \textsf{astropy}.
 Using the true position of the Moon, we further converted the map to Moon-centred coordinates, the axes of which comprise the elevation and azimuth from the Moon’s center.
 One of the reconstructed Moon images in the Moon-centered coordinates is shown in Figure~\ref{tod_mcmap} (b).
 In this study, we subtracted the baseline offset for each azimuthal scan to eliminate the effects of atmospheric fluctuations.
-Each baseline offset was calculated as the mean value of the signals between $1.5^{\circ}$ and $2.0^{\circ}$ from the observed center of the Moon.
+The baseline offset should be calculated from the detector response at away from the Moon.
+Therefore, each baseline offset was calculated as the mean value of the signals between $1.5^{\circ}$ and $2.0^{\circ}$ from the observed center of the Moon.
 Figure~\ref{moon_each} presents the reconstructed moon images obtained from each detector as one of the observations.
 The locations of the observed Moon images are different for each detector because each detector has a different collimation point in the sky, as described in Section 2.